dgleba/listo429c/README-installation-notes.md

 ## Quick-Start installation - The plan

 The idea is to use example files below as is.
-They are settings including usernames and simple passwords.
+They have settings including usernames and simple passwords.
 The system should start using these example settings.
-Read the example files to see the passwords and settings needed to login and access things.
+Read the example files to see the passwords and settings needed to login and access urls.

 ## Requirements.

     - linux system with docker-ce 18 and docker compose installed (I use ubuntu)
-    - node installed.
+    - node installed. npm installed.
 (I use nvm to install)

 ```